New Zealand Tours

 New Zealanders are open and welcoming, from modern Maori tribes to recently settled mountain guides.
 Outside the towns you’re unlikely to see very many people, so stopping to say ‘hello’ and ‘how are you?’ comes naturally.
 Most residents are in the country for the same reason you are; to explore, be surrounded by nature, and enjoy a peaceful way of life.
 If New Zealand sounds like your kind of place than the locals will be your kind of people.

 ATM’s are readily available and almost all will accept Visa and MasterCard.
-American Express can be used by not everywhere.
+American Express can be used but not everywhere.
 Almost every town has at least one; just remember that some towns can be quite far apart.
 Most establishments will take credit or debit card payments, so there’s little need to carry large amounts of cash.
 The New Zealand dollar is slightly weaker than its Australian equivalent and the US dollar.

 The easy going nature of the country is one of its highlights.
 However, there’s one part of local culture that must be respected.
 Local authorities work hard to ensure the pristine landscapes can be perfectly preserved.
 There are absolutely no excuses for spoiling them with litter, however small.
 If ever the travel mantra of “leave nothing but footprints, take nothing but photos” could be personified it’s in New Zealand.
 And as soon as you lay your eyes on its immaculate bounty you’ll want to make sure it stays that way.